livepeer/transcode-cli/README.md

 ## usage

-To use this tool you need to geerate Livepeer API key.
+To use this tool you need to generate an Livepeer API key.

 Tool accepts .mp4 and .ts file.
 Out also can be .mp4 or .ts.